 - as available property

-- as income, or
+- ✓ as income, or

-- as a transferred asset.
+- ✓ as a transferred asset.

-REVOCABLE TRUSTS
+1. REVOCABLE TRUSTS

 - a.
-The entire amount of trust principal and trust income retained in the trust is treated as available property of the individual or spouse. - b.
+The entire amount of trust principal and trust income retained in the trust is treated as available property (pursuant to Section 50402(a), property held in trust shall be considered available subject to Section 50402 (a) -(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993) of the individual or spouse. - b.
 Any actual payment from the trust (whether from trust income or trust principal) made to, or for the benefit of the individual or spouse is treated as income to the individual or spouse, in accordance with Article 10. - c.
 Any actual payment from the trust which is not made to, or for the benefit of the individual or spouse is considered a transferred asset.